RaguThiru/FlickeImageSearch/README.md

 i have added squash commit#4 changes in my branch 1

 i have added squash commit#5 changes in my branch 1

+i have added squash commit#6 changes in my branch 1